ivandevp/Book/chapter-3.md

 ## The Authentication routes

 First thing we need to do is create a couple routes, one we already have is home, this is where the user will sign up.
 The other two are login and logout.
-In app.js let's add the following:
+In app.js you can remove the app.get('/', routes.home); line and replace it with the following:

 ```javascript
 // Middleware function to add the user to the request object.